Claudius: Agrippina the Younger

-Claudius did marry once more.
-The ancient sources tell that his freedmen put forward three candidates, Caligula's third wife Lollia Paulina, Claudius's divorced second wife Aelia Paetina and Claudius's niece Agrippina the Younger.
+Claudius married once more.
+Ancient sources tell that his freedmen put forward three candidates, Caligula's third wife Lollia Paulina, Claudius's divorced second wife Aelia Paetina and Claudius's niece Agrippina the Younger.
 According to Suetonius, Agrippina won out through her feminine wiles.
-She gradually seized power from Emperor Claudius and successfully conspired to eliminate his son's rivals and she was able to successfully open the way for her son to become emperor.
+She gradually seized power from Claudius and successfully conspired to eliminate his son's rivals, opening the way for her son to become emperor.

 The truth is probably more political.
-The attempted coup d'état by Silius and Messalina had probably made Claudius realize the weakness of his position as a member of the Claudian but not the Julian family.
+The attempted coup d'état by Silius and Messalina probably made Claudius realize the weakness of his position as a member of the Claudian (but not the Julian) family.
 This weakness was compounded by the fact that he did not yet have an obvious adult heir, Britannicus being just a boy.
+Agrippina was one of the few remaining descendants of Augustus, and her son Lucius Domitius Ahenobarbus (the future Nero) was one of the last males of the Imperial family.
+Coup attempts might rally around the pair and Agrippina was already showing such ambition.
+It has been suggested that the Senate may have pushed for the marriage, an attempt to end the feud between the Julian and Claudian branches.
+This feud dated back to Agrippina's mother's actions against Tiberius after the death of her husband Germanicus (Claudius's brother), actions that Tiberius had punished.

-Agrippina was one of the few remaining descendants of Augustus, and her son Lucius Domitius Ahenobarbus (the future Emperor Nero) was one of the last males of the Imperial family.
-Coup attempts could rally around the pair and Agrippina was already showing such ambition.
-It has been suggested that the Senate may have pushed for the marriage, to end the feud between the Julian and Claudian branches.
-This feud dated back to Agrippina's mother's actions against Tiberius after the death of her husband Germanicus (Claudius's brother), actions which Tiberius had gladly punished.
-In any case, Claudius accepted Agrippina and later adopted the newly mature Nero as his son.
+Another reason was to bring in Lucius Domitius Ahenobarbus as a candidate for the succession.
+His prestige as the descendent of Augustus and Germanicus made him popular, and marking him as an heir would have helped the survival of Claudius's regime.
+In any case, Claudius accepted Agrippina and later adopted the mature Ahenobarbus as his son, renaming him as 'Nero Claudius Caesar'.

-Nero was married to Claudius's daughter Octavia, made joint heir with the underage Britannicus, and promoted; Augustus had similarly named his grandson Postumus Agrippa and his stepson Tiberius as joint heirs, and Tiberius had named Caligula joint heir with his grandson Tiberius Gemellus.
-Adoption of adults or near adults was an old tradition in Rome, when a suitable natural adult heir was unavailable as was the case during Britannicus's minority.
+Nero was married to Claudius's daughter Octavia, made joint heir with the underage Britannicus, and promoted; Augustus had similarly named his grandson Postumus Agrippa and his stepson Tiberius as joint heirs, and Tiberius had named Caligula as his joint heir with his grandson Tiberius Gemellus.
+Adoption of adults or near adults was an old tradition in Rome when a suitable natural adult heir was unavailable, as was the case during Britannicus's minority.
 Claudius may have previously looked to adopt one of his sons-in-law to protect his own reign.

-Faustus Cornelius Sulla Felix, who was married to Claudius's daughter Claudia Antonia, was only descended from Octavia and Antony on one side – not close enough to the Imperial family to prevent doubts (although that did not stop others from making him the object of a coup attempt against Nero a few years later).
-Besides which, he was the half-brother of Valeria Messalina and at this time those wounds were still fresh.
-Nero was more popular with the general public as the grandson of Germanicus and the direct descendant of Augustus.
+Faustus Cornelius Sulla Felix, who was married to Claudius's daughter Claudia Antonia, was only descended from Octavia and Antony on one side – not close enough to the Imperial family to ensure his right to be Emperor (although that did not stop others from making him the object of a coup attempt against Nero a few years later), besides being the half-brother of Valeria Messalina, which told against him.
+Nero was more popular with the general public as both the grandson of Germanicus and the direct descendant of Augustus.